ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

    :width: 90%
    :alt: Task 1 GUI.

    The cool Euler integrator interface.
 In this simple interface, you will see the standard sine function, :math:`sin(t)`, plotted in the right hand panel.
 The toolbar under the plot is self-explanatory, but provides access to some nifty features.
-At the top of the left hand panel you will see the control to set the Euler step size for this model, :math:`h`.
+At the top of the left hand panel you will see the control to set the Euler step size for this model, :math:`h` and also the number of points to be obtained.
 The :guilabel:`Simulate` button will execute the Euler integration of the model :eq:`dtp_cp_sim_sine_model` and plot the result on the plot to the right.
 This can be repeated with various values of :math:`h`.
 The :guilabel:`Clear graph` button will, surprisingly, clear the current simulation results from the plot panel.
 The :guilabel:`Done` button will drop you back to the work-flow diagram, where you can get back to the plot by executing the work-flow once more.

 4. As described in :numref:`fig_dtp_cp_sim_euler2`, multiple simulations can be performed with varying values for the step size, :math:`h`.
 Shown in :numref:`fig_dtp_cp_sim_euler3` you can see that as :math:`h` reduces in size, the approximation of the model :eq:`dtp_cp_sim_sine_model` by integration using the Euler method gets more accurate.